HoangPhu0705/CallTel/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is the final report for `NodeJS` course
+ POS website for phone stores

 <p align="right">(<a href="#readme-top">back to top</a>)</p>